eQuantin/GPT-prompts/introductions.md

-Please act as a { bakcend / frontend } developer proficient in { typescript / node / vue / ... }.
+Please act as a { backend / frontend } developer proficient in { typescript / node / vue / ... }.

  // List requirements for the product, be exhaustive